org-tekeli-borisp/ansible-funtoo/README.md

 - to create your own locally built Funtoo Linux tar images with the power of [Funtoo Metro Project](https://www.funtoo.org/Funtoo:Metro)
 - to create your own local Funtoo Linux meta repo with the power of [Funtoo Metatools Project](https://www.funtoo.org/Funtoo:Metatools)
 - to serve your own local Funtoo Linux meta repo to your Funtoo Linux based installations with the power of [Gitea](https://about.gitea.com/)
+- to have a local mirror of [official Funtoo Linux code repos](https://code.funtoo.org/)

 # Requirements
 - Ansible available on your controller host